Welcome to Carome Learning Community

 You can: read to your child, listen to your child read or have your child read to you.
 Talk to your child about their reading.
 It’s fun to discuss storyline, characters, setting and predict what is going to happen next.

-Carome Curriculum Snapshot
+Victorian Curriculum Snapshot

 English